thierryc/grunt-handlebars-layouts/README.md

 ## About

-This task renders Dust templates against a context to produce HTML.
+This task renders Handlebars templates against a context to produce HTML.

 Inspired by [grunt-dust-html](https://github.com/ehynds/grunt-dust-html)